VikParuchuri/vik-blog/_posts/2013-07-09-predicting-nfl-season-records-with-percept.md

 ---
+categories: vik
+cover: false
+date: 2013-07-09 10:42
 layout: post
-title: Predicting season records for NFL teams - overview
-date: 2013-07-09 10:42
+modified: 2014-01-07 21:28
 slug: predicting-nfl-season-records-with-percept
-modified: 2014-01-07 21:28
 status: published
-categories:
-    - machine learning
+subclass: post
-    - ML
+tags: machine-learning ML
-    - percept
-    - equirio
-    - NFL
-    - football
+title: Predicting season records for NFL teams - overview
 ---

 *This is the first, non-technical, part of this series.
 See [the second part](/blog/predicting-season-records-for-nfl-teams-part-2) for more detail.*